mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 An alignment in this framing from the design research community with CHAT interpretation of the utility of a germ cell construct can be made in terms of the utility of the process and the process of divining a abstract enough germ cell to merit application in other instances.

+Before further analysis in this area, it is value to examine types of abstract / concrete framework and who these frameworks are are useful for.

+#### Purpose of the frameworks being addressed is also relevant.

-However, in the research of Eriksson et al on GDPs and young people making games [-@eriksson_using_2019], the grand theories or abstract concepts are not clearly articulated.
+in the research of Eriksson et al on GDPs and young people making games [-@eriksson_using_2019], the grand theories or abstract concepts are not clearly articulated.
 And as noted, they focus chiefly on the utility of GDP concepts for researcher rather than for participants or facilitators of learning.

-#### Beyond types of abstraction in frameworks, the purpose of the frameworks being addressed is also relevant.

 Before further analysis on semantic waves, and types of abstract / concrete framework